FenrirWolf4566/observability/README.md

 * Set of events (description followed by the timestamp).
 * Set of attributes (name followed by a value).

 ## <span style="color: #33ff57;"> Observability </span>

-The example we have given is more akin to supervision.
+The example provided is more similar to supervision.

-Observability is, in fact, the ability to send and interpret information on a network, and then to alert according to instructions.
-It's this last point that we haven't addressed.
+Observability refers to the capacity to transmit and interpret information across a network and subsequently issue alerts based on instructions.
+The last point has not yet been addressed.

-Nevertheless, the traces we have recovered can be stored and then processed using either raw processing or artificial intelligence.
+However, the recovered traces can be stored and processed using either raw processing or artificial intelligence.